These Fall Christmas Trees Will Give You An Excuse to Put Your Tree Up Early

 Fall Farmhouse Tree

 We've been daydreaming of farmhouse Halloween decorations, and this farmhouse-inspired tree is a great way to transition from fall into the later holiday seasons.
-Since this tree is pretty neutral, you can leave it up through Thanksgiving and then just swap out the fall-specific pieces—like the fall-shape wood ornaments and faux pumpkins— for your traditional Christmas ornaments!
-All the other elements of this tree—the black and white buffalo check ribbon ($10, Amazon) and pinecones—can stay on the tree as you transform it from a pretty fall display to a farmhouse Christmas look.
+Since this tree is pretty neutral, you can leave it up through Thanksgiving and then just swap out the fall-specific pieces—like the fall-shape wood ornaments and faux pumpkins—for your traditional Christmas ornaments!
+All the other elements of this tree—the black and white buffalo check ribbon ($3, Etsy) and pinecones—can stay on the tree as you transform it from a pretty fall display to a farmhouse Christmas look.